Table of Contents

 Tablets, pills, or liquids are frequently used to administer deworming drugs orally.
 These drugs are intended to eliminate the worms in the cat’s intestines.
 For the drug to succeed, it must be administered exactly as the veterinarian prescribes.

-Spot-on treatments are topically applied drugs that are typically placed between the cat’s shoulder blades.
-These medications help manage many worms kinds, including certain tapeworms, in addition to fleas and ticks.
+Spot-on treatments are topically applied drugs between the cat’s shoulder blades.
+These medications help manage many kinds of worms, including certain tapeworms, fleas and ticks.

 In some situations, veterinarians may deliver deworming drugs through injection.
-This strategy is normally reserved for severe infestations or when oral drugs are not an option.
+This strategy is usually reserved for severe infestations or when oral drugs are not an option.

 Veterinarians prescribe preventive deworming to keep cats safe from future worm infestations.
 Both roundworms and tapeworms can be controlled and prevented with regular use of preventive medications.